Let My People Vote

 Dr. King would not be pleased.

-In this award-winning short documentary, we follow the work of grass-roots activist, Desmond Meade
+In this award-winning short documentary, we follow the work of grass-roots activist, and former felon, Desmond Meade

 Desmond’s mission?
 To assist people in exercising their democratic right to a vote - something our “forefathers marched and died for.”